Denise M. Boudreau, PhD, MS, BS

 Affiliate Associate Professor, Epidemiology

-Dr. Boudreau is involved in a wide array of pharmacoepidemiology and pharmacoeconomic research projects at Group Health and across the HMO Research Network (HMORN).
+Dr. Boudreau is a Senior Investigator at the Group Health Research Institute as well as an affiliate faculty member in both the Department of Epidemiology and Pharmacy at the University of Washington.
+She is involved in a wide array of pharmacoepidemiology and pharmacoeconomic research projects at Group Health and across the HMO Research Network (HMORN).
 She has extensive experience working with automated health plan data and bring expertise in the areas of observational study design/comparative effectiveness, managed care, drug safety, and economic evaluation.
 She has been the HMORN Steering Committee Representative on the FDA Mini Sentinel Initiative since 2009.
 Her main research interests include cancer pharmacoepidemiology, opioid safety, bone health, and cost of cancer.

 Group Health Research Institute